 Executive Director & Teacher

-Rebecca has a Bachelor of Arts degree in history and teacher certification from the University of Wisconsin-Madison, and has been a teacher for over twenty five years here with the Monona Grove Schools and with Oregon High School.
+Rebecca, a teacher for 30 years and co-founder of MG21, has a Bachelor of Arts degree in history and teacher certification from the University of Wisconsin-Madison, and is currently working on her Master’s in Educational Leadership at Concordia.
 She is certified in history, broad field social studies, charter schools and alternative education.
 Rebecca was a 2010 Kohl Education Foundation Fellow award winner.
-She has long been an advocate of student activism and has advised student council, Model United Nations, the Imagine program, students teaching students, the Oregon High School GSA and a multicultural education club.
-Currently, Rebecca is involved in a collaborative project with the Children’s Theater of Madison to bring in a teaching artist for our Young Playwright’s program.
-Rebecca is married and a mother of two children; 14 and 18.
-In her free time (which there is not a lot of) she enjoys camping, gardening, reading and fishing.
+She has long been an advocate of student activism and loves the opportunity to work in a student driven, project based school.
+Rebecca serves as the Executive Director of MG21, as well as a teacher and advisor.
+Rebecca is married with two adult children.
+In her free time (which there is not a lot of) she enjoys walking her dog Cassidy, camping, kayaking, reading and fishing.

 Upper Campus Teacher

 Teacher, sports enthusiast, and unapologetic Hawkeye living in Badger territory, Ian has a B.A. in History and an M.A. in Secondary Social Studies Education from the University of Iowa, as well as an Alternative Education license from the University of Wisconsin-Milwaukee.
 Prior to joining the MG21 teaching staff, Ian taught for three years at El Puente High School in Milwaukee, WI.
 At El Puente, he served as the Chair of the Social Studies department and acted as coordinator of the intramural sports program.
 More recently, Ian was the Assistant Varsity Girls basketball coach at Oregon High School.
 In addition to teaching, Ian enjoys playing basketball, watching movies and sports, reading, attending concerts, traveling and spending time with his family.